In Robert Moss's The Films of Carol Reed the following sentences can be found:

 Pitt is short for Reed's great film The Young Mr Pitt (1942), and the moral of Moss's argument is, I suppose, that the brilliance of this scene is emphasised by comparing it to American cinema at the time.
 Let us for a moment disregard the implausible implication that in no American film of the 1940s is it specified what kind of food is eaten, while ponder if Moss has actually watched all American films to clarify the state of the food in them, and then instead ask ourselves "Why is this relevant?"

 The Young Mr Pitt is a British film and would more appropriately be compared to British cinema in order to extract any particular unique features it might have.
 Are food specified in other British films of that era?
 If they are it could rather be seen as a British filmmaking convention.
 Whether or not it says anything about Reed will not depend on it being different from Hollywood but rather on it being different from British cinema.
 Maybe the audience at the time was thinking "Why do all British films always have to describe what kind of food is eaten?
 Enough with the food already!"
-Reed would perhaps have been a more interesting and imaginative director by leaving it a mystery what food was eaten.
+Reed would then perhaps have been a more interesting and imaginative director by leaving it a mystery what food was eaten.

 The point I want to make is not (only) to ridicule Moss's middling book, but use this as an excellent example of the maddening habit of comparing everything to Hollywood films, usually in order to underline the alleged superiority of other national cinemas or filmmakers working outside of Hollywood.
 Some more examples: